kylehgc/clone-deta-database/README.md

 # clone-deta-database
 I need a development database for cb-tree.
-This is a micro run as a cron job once a day to clone the production db.
+Small micro to clone the db